martyvona/ArduMon/README.md

 It's possible to run the ArduMon demos entirely on your host computer, with no Arduino involved.
 This can be useful for development and testing.

 Install `g++` on Linux including WSL.
-Compilation works on both WSL 1 and WSL 2, but WSL 1 is preferred because UNIX sockets are used for running the demos, and they are only supported on WSL 1.
+If you intend to [run the demos without an Arduino](#running-the-native-demos-without-an-arduino) then WSL 1 is required because UNIX sockets are not supported on WSL 2.

 ```
 sudo apt install g++ # or use the package manger for your distribution
 ```